Instructions to Contributors

 The Journal is produced quarterly by Nihon University School of Dentistry

 for the purpose of publishing original full-length articles, short communications

 (which should not exceed 4 pages in print, i.e., approximately 2000 words

 including abstract, legends and references; the total number of tables

-and figures should not exceed 2), reviews and case reports pertinent to
+and figures should not exceed 2), invited reviews, and case reports pertinent

 Issue contents are available online (http://jos.dent.nihon-u.ac.jp/).